Introduction to SQL DENSE_RANK()

 SQL_statement;

-So, in the subsequent query we have used SalaryResult CTE and returned the employee salary and name of the person whose dense rank is 1.
+In the subsequent query, we utilize the SalaryResult CTE and retrieve the salary and name of the employee whose dense rank is 1.

 WITH SalaryResult AS